-- 8.6.1.1 Specialized Hardware/Software used in the SUT must be included. - 8.6.1.2 All Framework configuration files from SUT, for the performance run E.g Yarn-Site.xml, Hdfs-site.xml etc.
+- 8.6.1.1 Specialized Hardware/Software used in the SUT must be included. - 8.6.1.2 All Framework configuration files from SUT, for the performance run E.g Yarn-Site.xml, Hdfs-site.xml etc. - 8.6.1.3 SUT environment info in form of envinfo.log from a representative worker node from every role in the server.
+See (Appendix G) - TPC Express Big Bench (TPCx-BB) Standard Specification Version1.3.1

-- 8.6.1.3 SUT environment info in form of envinfo.log from a representative worker node from every role in the server.
-See (Appendix G) - 8.6.1.4 The data storage ratio must be disclosed.
+8.6.1.4 The data storage ratio must be disclosed.
 It is computed by dividing the total physical data storage present in the Priced Configuration (expressed in TB) by the chosen Scale Factor as defined in Clause 4.1.
 Let r be the ratio.
 The Reported value for r must be rounded to the nearest 0.01.
 That is, reported value=round(r, 2).
 For example, a SUT configured with 96 disks of 1TB capacity for a 1TB Scale Factor has a data storage ratio of 96.

-Comment: For the reporting of configured disk capacity, terabyte (TB) is defined to be 1012 bytes.
+Comment: For the reporting of configured data storage capacity, terabyte (TB) is defined to be 1012 bytes.